Post Office vs LIC: Best Government-Backed Saving Plan for You

 • Post Office:

-• Easy to avail from Post Office itself or banks.
+• Easy to avail from the post office itself or banks.

 • LIC:

-• Policy loans available after 2–3 years of premium payment.
+• Policy loans are available after 2–3 years of premium payment.

 • Depends on surrender value and policy type.